pisceanfoot/DataStaxDay/README.md

 #### Creating a Keyspace, Table, and Queries

 You can run the following CQL commands in DevCenter or you can use **cqlsh** as an interactive command line tool for CQL access to Cassandra.
-For this demo I'll be using cqlsh.

-Start CQLSH like this from the command prompt on one of the nodes in the cluster:
+Start cqlsh like this from the command prompt on one of the nodes in the cluster:

 ```
 cqlsh <private ip address>